 Memorize all your prayers.
 You never know which may come handy!

 This urban beach in Surat, Gujarat, is an eminent globetrotter attraction.
 Often on the ‘must visit’ list of a number of discoverers, Dumas beach is well known for its black sand and rumors of being haunted.
 Locally, it is believed that the ground was initially a Hindu cremation ground which is why disturbed souls still stroll about.
 There is also a myth that the black color of the fine sand grains is because of cremation ash.
 Visitors have often recounted of weird audible noises, whispers, and laughter that have no visible source.
-It is totally prohibited to enter the beach premises after dark since previously many trespassers in the past have vanished mysteriously without any clue or traces, except for one who was found later with his tongue stretched out from his mouth.
+It is totally prohibited to enter the beach premises after dark since previously many trespassers have vanished mysteriously without any clue or traces, except for one who was found later with his tongue stretched out from his mouth.
 If you’re the one looking for an escape from your daily monotonous life, this beach is absolutely spot-on, quite literally.
-The serene waves, black sand stretched all around till the eyes can see and souls with unfulfilled wishes and tasks can without fail to give goosebumps to even the ones who claim to be fearless.
+The serene waves, black sand stretched all around till the eyes can see and souls with unfulfilled wishes and tasks can without fail give goosebumps to even the ones who claim to be fearless.
 If you are looking for another beach with stories from the Dark World, read about most haunted places in Puri.

 Dumas beach has also won the award for being the most haunted place in India by Economic Times.

 If stories are to be believed, after sunset, the dilapidated residence becomes one of the creepiest places one can even think of in their wildest dreams and imagination.
 The narrative follows that during the British Raj in India, the bungalow was popular for its rambling tea plantations.
 On one unfortunate night, the youthful kids of the owner died under unknown circumstances.
 Following the incident, the couple moved back to London, UK.
 On-lookers have claimed to spectacle a sauntering young spirit in the abode.
-At midnight, sounds of breaking a g glass and the loud cries of a child frequent the atmosphere.
+At midnight, sounds of breaking glass and the loud cries of a child frequent the atmosphere.
 The wraith of a spooky boy wayfaring in the air has also been claimed to be seen by a few unnamed sources.
 Children are considered God’s greatest gifts but this is what seems to be a result of blessings turning into Satan’s curse.
-Little angels whose playing and joys fill the air whenever they are around, now prove to be horrific in this bungalow which has been abandoned for years now yet, visited by those who have been long dead.
+Little angels whose playing and joys fill the air whenever they are around, now prove to be horrific in this bungalow which has been abandoned for years yet, visited by those who have been long dead.
 Read more on most haunted places in Kerala.

 Visit this one of the most haunted places in India only if you have no heart ailment because even the healthy can anytime be faced with a heart attack and that time a pale white extending hand would only worsen it.